-An employee who has remained in EPO service until retirement or retirement for health reasons, his spouse, his children and other dependants are insured against expenditure incurred in case of sickness, accident, pregnancy and confinement.
-One third of the contribution involved, calculated as a percentage of the pension (2022: 2.95% and 2021: 2.95%) is charged to the employee.
-A spouse in employment outside the EPO and whose salary exceeds a certain level has to pay an additional contribution.
+An employee who has remained in EPO service until retirement or retirement for health reasons, the employee's spouse or registered partner, children and other dependants are insured against expenditure incurred in case of sickness, accident, pregnancy and confinement.
+One third of the contribution involved, calculated as a percentage of the pension (2023: 3.25% and 2022: 2.95%) is charged to the employee.
+A spouse in employment outside the EPO and whose salary exceeds a certain level has to pay an additional contribution if coverage by the EPO health insurance is desired.

-Benefits also apply to a person entitled to a survivor's pension following the death of an employee who was in active employment or who remained in EPO service until retirement, or following the death of a person entitled to an invalidity pension.
+Benefits also apply to a person entitled to a survivor's pension following the death of an employee who was in active employment or who remained in EPO service until retirement.
 The contribution is calculated as a percentage of the survivor's pension.
 A person entitled to an orphan's or dependant's pension may also be covered, but only on request.
 The contribution is calculated as a percentage of the orphan's or dependant's pension.